 Current HOP Route

 Since 1994, the HOP has been connecting CU, the Twenty Ninth Street Retail District, downtown Boulder, University Hill and now Boulder Junction.

 As a result of the HOP Transit Study and community engagement process, the HOP will be changing into four distinct routes in summer 2018.

 What is the HOP Transit Study?

-The purpose of the HOP Transit Study is to continue to build upon the success of the HOP to enhance customer experience and address changes in land use and transportation options over the last two decades.
-Based on the operational analysis and public engagement, the HOP study planning process may lead to a route and service redesign, enhanced wayfinding and branding, as well as other potential refinements.
-The HOP Transit Study will build on the tradition of a community driven process that the city’s relied upon over the years to design the Community Transit Network (CTN).
+The purpose of the HOP Transit Study was to continue to build upon the success of the HOP to enhance customer experience and address changes in land use and transportation options over the last two decades.
+Based on the operational analysis and public engagement, the HOP study planning process led to a route and service redesign and enhanced wayfinding and branding.
+The HOP Transit Study built on the tradition of a community driven process that the city’s relied upon over the years to design the Community Transit Network (CTN).

-The HOP Transit Study is an opportunity to revisit the goals and objectives of the service, ensure the alignment of these goals with community objectives, and the ability to accommodate important activity centers over the next few years as well as for the longer term future.
-This will help maintain and enhance the HOP as a cornerstone of the CTN in service for the Boulder community.
+The HOP Transit Study was an opportunity to revisit the goals and objectives of the service, ensure the alignment of these goals with community objectives, and maintain the ability to accommodate important activity centers over the next few years as well as for the longer term future.
+This will help maintain and enhance the HOP as a cornerstone of the CTN service for the Boulder community.

 Planning for Upcoming Service Changes

 Implementation of Phase I in August 2018 will include segmenting the existing HOP route into four independent linear segments with higher frequency and longer service hours on most routes.
 This service change will allow the city to provide HOP service that more accurately reflects market demand.
 These four independent routes will enhance the connectivity and flexibility of the HOP.